carolekoziol/recipes/docs/soups_stews/soupe_pois_québécoise_french_canadian_pea_soup.md

 1. Soak the peas in water to cover generously  for about 8 hours, then drain.
 2. Mix the soaked peas in a large heavy pot with the broth, vegetables, herbs and spices, liquid smoke, optional smoked tofu, and sesame oil.
 Simmer for 2 hours.
 3. With a immersion blender, blend just enough to puree some of the peas, about half.
 Just pulse briefly around the pot (or take out half of the peas and pulse it in a different pot).
-4. Taste to adjust seasonning of necessary.
+4. Taste to adjust seasoning of necessary.

 Serve hot with crusty bread.